Ainkra/quai-antique/README.md

+> [!WARNING]
+> ### DEPRECATION NOTICE
+> It’s important to note that this project was a significant part of my learning process, mainly because it includes many things I shouldn’t have done.
+When I coded this website, I had to learn Symfony on the fly, making numerous mistakes.
+Many aspects of programming and web development were completely unfamiliar to me at the time.
+My errors range from the architecture to the code itself, and even to the minimal use of JavaScript, which makes the site quite static.
+I spent a lot of time reinventing the wheel instead of using existing tools.
+If the goal had been to address a specific problem, that might have been justified (first problem principle), but that wasn’t the case here.
+>
+> Nonetheless, it’s a lesson worth keeping, which is why I’m archiving this repository.
+After all, it was a lot of fun to work on back then!
+>
+> If you wish to reuse this project: This project is deprecated.
+I no longer have the time or motivation to maintain it, as I am now focused on the latest versions of Symfony, PHP, and many JavaScript projects.
+Please be aware that there are likely security issues and deprecations, potentially numerous.
+I was still a novice when I worked on this project.
+>
+> __**YOU CAN USE IT IF YOU WISH, BUT IT'S AT YOUR OWN RISK !**__

 # quai-antique
 Quai Antique is a Savoyard restaurant website built with the Symfony web framework and Tailwind CSS.
 The website was developed and hosted on Laragon.
 This website is my final exam for my school.
 If you have any opinion/advice or other to give me, contact me by email: loisdupasquier21@gmail.com